 - Forceful inclusion: if your labrador is trying to get between you and someone else, this is it

-- Randomly performing tricks: though it’s funny in a way, do take note if your dog suddenly starts performing random tricks for no reason – they’re trying to get your attention
+- Randomly performing tricks: though it’s funny in a way, do take note if your dog suddenly starts performing random tricks for no reason – they’re trying to get your attention.

-If you notice that your labrador is showing signs of jealousy, try to not let this behavior escalate further.
+If you notice that your labrador is showing signs of jealousy, try not to let this behavior escalate further.
 Train the dog to accept your interaction with other animals, humans, and – yes – objects as normal through positive affirmation.
 Make sure not to give them attention when they’re acting poorly, too: this might give your labrador the go-ahead to become even more jealous.

 Now that you’ve read this article, you’re better equipped to tackle the issue of labrador companionship!
 You know which breeds might be a good fit for your lovable goof, what to look out for in socializing them, and how to tackle potential issues with jealousy.
 Keep this information in mind moving forward, and don’t hesitate to contact a behavioral expert if need be.
 Good luck!